Fighting Dinosaurs: History of the discovery

 From 1963 to 1971, Polish-Mongolian paleontological expeditions were carried out in the Gobi Desert with the objective of fossil-finding.
 The expedition of 1971 visited several localities of the Djadokhta and Nemegt formations, discovering the lower beds of the latter.
-In that year on August 3, during the fieldwork of a team composed of paleontologists Tomasz Jerzykiewicz, Maciej Kuczyński, Teresa Maryańska, Edward Miranowski, Altangerel Perle and Wojciech Skarżyński, several fossils of Protoceratops and Velociraptor were found at the Tugriken Shire locality of the Djadokhta Formation including a block containing a pair of them.
+In that year, on August 3, during the fieldwork of a team composed of paleontologists Tomasz Jerzykiewicz, Maciej Kuczyński, Teresa Maryańska, Edward Miranowski, Altangerel Perle and Wojciech Skarżyński, several fossils of Protoceratops and Velociraptor were found at the Tugriken Shire locality of the Djadokhta Formation, including a block containing a pair of them.
 The individuals of this block were identified as a P. andrewsi struggling with a V. mongoliensis.
 Although the circumstances of their burial were unknown, their pose indicated that they died simultaneously in a death match.

-The presence of the specimen on field was noted thanks to the overlapping skull fragments of the Protoceratops on the sediments, which eventually led to the excavation.
+The presence of the specimen on the field was noted thanks to the overlapping skull fragments of the Protoceratops on the sediments, which eventually led to the excavation.
 It was soon nicknamed the Fighting Dinosaurs.
 The P. andrewsi individual is cataloged under the specimen number MPC-D 100/512 and the V. mongoliensis as MPC-D 100/25 (stored within the Mongolian Paleontological Center; originally GIN or GI SPS).
 In 2000 the American Museum of Natural History organized the traveling exhibit Fighting Dinosaurs: New Discoveries from Mongolia which was mainly focused on important Mongolian fossils with particular emphasis on the Fighting Dinosaurs.
 The specimen is now regarded as a national treasure of Mongolia.

 Geological age

 The Djadokhta Formation—the unit that produced the Fighting Dinosaurs—is an important sedimentary and fossiliferous geological formation that has been extensively studied.
-However, estimating the exact age of the formation and by extent that of the fossil fauna has been problematic, given the lack of optimal stratigraphic sections and fossil plants in order to correlate (placing into equivalence) adjacent geological formations.
+However, estimating the exact age of the formation and, by extent that of the fossil fauna has been problematic, given the lack of optimal stratigraphic sections and fossil plants in order to correlate (placing into equivalence) adjacent geological formations.
 Nevertheless, examinations on the strata of the formation made by Demberelyin Dashzeveg and team in 2005 separates it into two geological members: a lower (older) Bayn Dzak Member and an upper (younger) Turgrugyin Member, with similar depositional paleoenvironments.
 The Fighting Dinosaurs specimen hails from the Tugriken Shire locality, which belongs to the Turgrugyin Member.
 Magnetostratigraphic datings performed by the team from the Bayn Dzak and Tugriken Shire localities suggest that the formation was intricately deposited about 75 million to 71 million years ago during the Campanian stage of the Late Cretaceous period, hence placing the fossil fauna and the Fighting Dinosaurs within this geological age.